MaximProshin/SCTP-RACK/README.md

 # SCTP-RACK
 This repository is used to work on the Expermintal RFC describing SCTP RACK (aka Tail Loss Recovery).
-The '.xml' source file can be processed by [xml2rfc](http://xml2rfc.tools.ietf.org).
+The `.xml` source file can be processed by [xml2rfc](http://xml2rfc.tools.ietf.org).